outsinre/outsinre.github.com/_posts/2017-10-10-lets-encrypt.md

 The parameter `--keylength ec-256` specifies the length of ECDSA key.

-Check if the certificate is ECDSA and make sure the value of "Public Key Algorithm" is *id-ecPublicKey* as follows:
+How do I know if the certificate is ECDSA-based or RSA-based?
+Just check the "Public Key Algorithm" field, and make sure the field value is *id-ecPublicKey*, as follows:

 ```bash
 ~ # openssl x509 -inform pem -noout -text -fingerprint -md5 < ~/.acme.sh/blog.example.com_ecc/blog.example.com.cer
 ```

+You may find that, the public key is just 256-bit long.

 By default, everthing about *acme.sh* is placed under *~/.acme.sh/* by default.
 This directory is only for internal usage.
 To make use of the certificate, we should install the cert to Apache/Nginx etc.